Aymane-Aeris-El-Asslouj/Fourier_clock_retracer/README.md

-# Crisnian V1.0
+# Fourier clock retracer

-+ Crisnian is a software that retraces drawings using stacked clocks
++ This is a software that retraces drawings using stacked clocks
 + It determines what clocks to use using complex Fourier analysis
 + It supports both manual drawing using different colors/brush sizes and importing drawings as path-based SVG files
 + It also supports exporting clock retracing animations as MP4 videos